 Pay Attention to Your Service Plan

 As a member of a managed long-term care plan, you have a Person Centered Service Plan (PCSP).
 The PCSP shows you all of the health care services and supplies that your long-term care plan is authorizing for you.
 It should specifically show the amount and duration of each authorized service, including home care.

 Any time your service plan changes or is reviewed, it is very important for you to read it carefully and make sure that you agree with it.
 It’s also a very good idea to compare your new service plan to the one you currently have in order to see if there are any changes.

 This document has more information about your service plan and how to appeal any change you may disagree with.

 This document will provide you with additional information about what you can do if you are dissatisfied with the services or supplies your managed long-term care plan provides.

 Getting Help from ICS

-If you are an ICS member Health Home member you can always ask your ICS care navigator for help addressing any problems that may affect your health and well-being.
+If you are an ICS Health Home member you can always ask your ICS care navigator for help addressing any problems that may affect your health and well-being.